etienne-graveyard/tumau/README.md

 ## Benefits over Express/Koa/Other

-- Written in Typescript (strong yet easy to use types)
+- Written in Typescript (strong yet easy-to-use types)
 - Zero-dependency (easy to audit)
 - Simple to extends (using middleware)
 - Minimal (contains only the bare minimum)